 What is trauma?

 Trauma is used to describe a situation that has resulted in intense distress, discomfort, or suffering.
-It may be something experienced or witnessed.
+You may have experienced or witnessed the event.
 It might be a single incident, such as sexual or physical abuse, a sudden loss, or experiencing a tragedy or natural disaster.
 It may also involve prolonged, repeated exposure throughout ones childhood or lifetime.
 This includes experiencing abuse, neglect, or unhealthy environments.

 What are the effects of trauma?